See green film or “paint” on your pond? Don’t guess—know if it’s toxic.

 Dark benthic mats / hair-like strands

-Grows as dark, slimy bottom mats with long, hair-like strands; mats can gas-lift, detach, and drift to the surface or accumulate along shorelines after wind.
+Grows as dark, slimy bottom mats with long, hair-like strands; mats can gas-lift, detach, and drift to the surface or collect along shorelines after wind.

 Jelly-like green blobs